 The Census defines a household as the occupants of a single housing unit, meaning everyone living in the same unit, regardless of their relationship to one another, will be counted.
-The number of total households' trend over the past 50 years has been similar to Clinton's population trend, with the peak in households in 1980 instead of 1970, indicating that total households could be a lagging measure compared to population change.
+The number of total households' trend over the past fifty years has been similar to Clinton's population trend, with the peak in households in 1980 instead of 1970, indicating that total households could be a lagging measure compared to population change.
 Figure 5 and Figure 6 detail population changes from 1970 to 2020 alongside the total households' changes from 1980 to 2020, respectively.

-Between 1970 and 1980, Clinton's population transitioned from growth, at a rate of 3.4%, to decline, at a rate of 5.4%.
-As of 1980, the number of households in Clinton was still increasing despite decline in the overall number of residents.
-Since 1990, both the number of households and the total population of Clinton has decreased.
-If this pattern holds true between 2020 and 2030, there will be a decrease in households this decade, but it will be a smaller decrease than the 9% population decrease in the 2020 Decennial Census.
+Between 1970 and 1980, Clinton's population switched from growing at a rate of 3.4% to declining at a rate of 5.4%.
+As of 1980, the number of households in Clinton was still increasing despite the overall number of residents decreasing.
+Since 1990, both the number of households and the total population of Clinton has been decreasing.
+If this pattern holds true between

+2020 and 2030, there will be a decrease in households this decade, but it will be a smaller decrease than the nine percent population decrease seen in the 2020 Decennial Census.